 - Secure Shared Access – Sharing passwords is dangerous, with the business manager you can grant multiple employees or even clients access to the platform without sharing any login information or jeopardising any assets.
 For example, if you’ve taken some excellent photos for an ad, you retain ownership of these images even if other vendors or team members use them in another campaign.

 - Build Custom Audiences – This is the true benefit and power of using Business Manager.
-The campaign builder allows you target and create custom audience lists.
-Facebook understands users likes and interests based off of their page likes, comments on posts, groups joined and more.
-As a result, the Business Manager features a hugely impressive targeting tool that extends well beyond simple demographic based targeting.
+The campaign builder allows you to target and creates custom audience lists.
+Facebook understands users’ likes and interests based on their page likes, comments on posts, groups joined and more.
+As a result, the Business Manager features a hugely impressive targeting tool that extends well beyond simple demographic-based targeting.

 Who Should Create a Facebook Business Manager Account?

 There are a number of different cohorts who can benefit from using a Facebook Business Manager account.